-A high-level course in systems development which delineates the crossfunctional role of the systems analyst when advancing fundamental change through information systems development.
+A high-level course in systems development which delineates the cross-functional role of the systems analyst when advancing fundamental change through information systems development.
 This course will focus on the Security Systems Development Life Cycle methodology: tools and techniques for designing and implementing secure systems.
-Prerequisite(s): ITFN 2123(C).
+Prerequisite(s): ITFN 2123 with a grade of C or higher.